Airbnb Host Fees Calculator (UK)

 Pick a fee model, enter your booking, and you’ll see a clear fee + payout breakdown.
 If your Airbnb screen differs, it’s usually down to the model, fee base, or listing setup.

 Plain-English reminder: Airbnb fees are best thought of as your “cost to acquire a booking”.
-When you’re starting out, platforms help you fill the calendar.
-Over time, the goal is to reduce fee drag by increasing repeat stays and direct bookings (more stability, more control, and usually better margins).
+In early growth, platforms fill the calendar.
+As reviews build, you can often lower average fee drag by growing repeat stays and direct bookings.

 How Airbnb host fees work (simple explanation)

 Hosts normally see one of two pricing setups.
-The important bit is: your host fee is deducted from your payout, and the “all-in” cost of platform bookings also includes what guests pay in fees.
+The key point: your host fee is deducted from your payout, and the “all-in” cost of platform bookings also includes what guests pay in fees.

 Split-fee vs host-only (what that means)